 Select Classification under Project Types.
 Then, under Classification Types, choose either Multilabel or Multiclass, depending on your use case.
 Multilabel classification applies any number of your tags to an image (zero or more), while multiclass classification sorts images into single categories (every image you submit will be sorted into the most likely tag).
-You will be able to change the classification type later if you wish.
+You'll be able to change the classification type later if you want to.

 Next, select one of the available domains.
 Each domain optimizes the classifier for specific types of images, as described in the following table.
 You will be able to change the domain later if you wish.

 Domain Purpose Generic Optimized for a broad range of image classification tasks.
-If none of the other domains are appropriate, or you are unsure of which domain to choose, select the Generic domain.
+If none of the other domains are appropriate, or you're unsure of which domain to choose, select the Generic domain.
 Food Optimized for photographs of dishes as you would see them on a restaurant menu.
 If you want to classify photographs of individual fruits or vegetables, use the Food domain.
 Landmarks Optimized for recognizable landmarks, both natural and artificial.
 This domain works best when the landmark is clearly visible in the photograph.
 This domain works even if the landmark is slightly obstructed by people in front of it.
 Retail Optimized for images that are found in a shopping catalog or shopping website.
 If you want high precision classifying between dresses, pants, and shirts, use this domain.
 Compact domains Optimized for the constraints of real-time classification on mobile devices.
 The models generated by compact domains can be exported to run locally.

 Finally, select Create project.

 Choose training images

 As a minimum, we recommend you use at least 30 images per tag in the initial training set.
 You'll also want to collect a few extra images to test your model once it's trained.

 In order to train your model effectively, use images with visual variety.
 Select images that vary by: